There aren’t any excuses left for veterinarians that continue to advocate, sell, or look the other way about dry food for cats.

 Well, maybe what it takes is the book published this summer by Dr. Elizabeth Hodgkins, “Your Cat: Simple New Secrets to a Longer and Stronger Life.”
 Have you read this book?

-Really, you gotta get this book.
+Really, get this book.
 And if your vet hasn’t read it, ask why.